HackYourFuture-CPH/program/courses/Frontend/react/week2/session-plan.md

 - Conditional rendering using ternary operator `(<condition> ? <then> : <else>)`
 - Conditional rendering using a boolean expression `<condition> && <then>`

-## Part 2
+## State & Conditional Rendering

 ### Introduction to State

-- What is state and when to use it
+- What is State and when to use it
-- Differences between props and state
+- Differences between Props and State

 ### `useState` Hook Syntax

 - Introduction to React hooks
-- How to declare and use state with `useState`
+- How to declare and use State with `useState`

 ### Updating State

-- Updating state consisting of arrays
+- Updating State consisting of arrays
-- Updating state consisting of an object
+- Updating State consisting of an object

 ### React Rendering Triggers

 - What causes React to re-render components
-- Using an update function for multiple state changes following after each other
+- Using an update function for multiple State changes following after each other

 ### Dynamically Rendering Content Based on State

 - Conditional rendering using if/else
 - Conditional rendering using ternary operator `(<condition> ? <then> : <else>)`
-- - Conditional rendering using a boolean expression `<condition> && <then>`
+- Conditional rendering using a boolean expression `<condition> && <then>`
 - Rendering multiple items using `.map()`

 ### Sharing State Between Components